 In an fauxpology she sent to my mother, she brought up the issue of having blessed our relationship at Grace.
 That was a positive experience, but she also knew that, for various reasons, Mom was not invited.
 It therefore would seem that, at a minimum, she’d want to be careful about bringing the issue up.
 Yet when I sent her an email confronting her on the issue, she chose not to respond.
 Typical TEC response.

-Bottom line, any priest willing to go around telling others that you can’t be trusted with money who does have the integrity to say that to your face is a priest you should avoid at all costs.
+Bottom line, any priest willing to go around telling others that you can’t be trusted with money who does not have the integrity to say that to your face is a priest you should avoid at all costs and is total trash.